 But if you really want a DIY sailfishing experience, please stick to places where you can find fish close to shore in the calm summer months.
 Rent a boat from a local boat club that has some freeboard and a good working livewell.
 Bring along four or five spinning rods in the 20-pound class, preferably with reels that have a baitrunner setting.
 Build a leader of double line that’s about 15-feet long.
 Tie on a swivel.
 Attach six to eight feet of 60- to 80-pound leader to the swivel.
 Rig one rod with a three-ounce sinker above the swivel.
 The other lines will remain on the surface.
 Make sure to use 7/0 inline circle hooks.
 I prefer to use a Homer Rhode loop knot.
 If you’re getting cut off by kingfish and other toothy critters, tie on the shortest piece of light wire you can twist.

 You can spend time castnetting your own bait or catching it with Sabiki rigs.
 But it’s easier to purchase four or five dozen live baits from the local bait guy, and ask him where you might find a sail.
 The sea buoys out of Destin and Panama City Beach are good places to start.
 Otherwise fish around wrecks and reefs, or color changes and weedlines.
 Pay attention while running.
 Sails often give themselves away by sunning their dorsal fin out on the surface, or by free-jumping.
+(Scientists have even recorded rare footage of a sailfish hunting tuna on the surface.)
 When you stop to fish, put two baits pretty far out back at staggered distances.
 Keep one right behind the boat, no more than 15 yards back.
 Drop the weighted bait down to the thermocline, or to the depths where you’re marking bait on your sonar.
 Bump the engine(s) in and out of gear.
 Move ahead when the lines slacken until they’re taught and then travel for a couple of minutes.
 This tactic causes the baits to rise and fall in the water column, so you cover more water vertically.

 When you get a bite, simply reel down until you come tight.
 Do not set the hook or you’ll pull the circle hook every time.
 If you hook a mahi, give that fish ample time to swallow the bait.
 They’re about the only species I know of that seems to specialize in throwing a circle hook.